bollu/timi/README.md

 ### Design Decisions

+`TIM` is written in Rust because:
+- Rust is a systems language, so it'll hopefully be faster than an implementation in Haskell
+- Rust is strict, which means that implementing certain things like letrec needs some more elbow grease
+- Rust has nice libraries (and a slick `stdlib`) that let you write safe and pretty code

 #### Why does `peek()` return `PeekNoToken` instead of error?
 in a lot of the parsing, we usually check if the next token is something. if it isn't, we just return immediately.

 Semantically, it makes sense, since you're just "peeking" at the next token, so we can signal that there is no token by returning a sentinel token.

 `try!(cursor.peek())` causes us to lose control flow and propogate an __error__ if we peek at something that doesn't exist, which is the wrong